microsoft/fluentui/ghdocs/Theming.md

 Semantic slots are documented in [ISemanticColors.ts](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/styling/src/interfaces/ISemanticColors.ts).
 These, on the other hand, are prescriptive slots, each slot having an intended use.
 This allows more targeted customizations.
-For example, you could change the color of light gray disabled controls without affecting the light gray used by list item hover/selection state.
+For example, you could change the light gray color of a disabled checkbox without affecting the light gray used by list item hover/selection state.
 We highly recommend using semantic slots wherever possible.